Leica SL vs Sony RX100 III

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
+Both the SL and the RX100 III have been discontinued, but can regularly be found used on eBay.
+The RX100 III was replaced by the Sony RX100 IV, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica SL and the Sony RX100 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.